agro23/SuperGalacticAgeCalculator/README.md

 ## Known Bugs and Issues

 There are no known bugs.
-The code needs a strong refactoring pass, for sure.
-Also, leap years were roughed out so it's not super accurate in milliseconds or even seconds.
+This application still needs a front end.
+The code also needs a strong refactoring pass, for sure.
+And of course, leap years were roughed out so it's not super accurate in milliseconds or even seconds.

 ## Support and contact details